 I am drawn to teachers who have tempered strict yoga alignment with a softer approach

 By now I’ve taken over a thousand hours of classes and workshops as a student; and taught nearly two thousand hours myself.
 I’m part of the Womb Yoga and UK Bhakti communities, a member of the Yoga Nidra Network, and a registered teacher with the Independent Yoga Network (YT500).
-I’m also influenced by Shakti Dance, Scaravelli-inspired Yoga, Satyananda, Dru, Shadow and Yin schools of yoga.
+I’m also an honorary lifetime member of the British Wheel Of Yoga.
+I’m influenced by Shakti Dance, Scaravelli-inspired Yoga, Satyananda, Dru, Shadow and Yin schools of yoga.
 Today my movement teaching blends all of this and useful aspects of body-weight training and dance.
 I believe that a physical yoga practice thrives when it isn’t afraid to cross the boundaries of sect, guru and school.
 My own practice is joyous, balanced, barefoot and adventurous, and it changes with the moon and the seasons.
 I am particularly fond of rhythmic movement, gentle devotion, rest, warmth and grounding.

 I like to keep my classes small – 5 to 10 is ideal – so I can easily keep connected to all of the students and how they’re doing.
 Anyone can sit something out, and for me, an ‘advanced’ student is someone who knows how to modify and adapt practices to better work for them.
 Classes begin and end with a prayer or chant and include a range of movements, stretches, breathing, sitting and relaxation.
 Once the body is warm and present, we might play with some more difficult practices or flowing sequences, and we always end with some sort of relaxation.
 Every class is different.

 For the next few years, I’m also researching a PhD with the Religious Studies department of the Open University.
-I’m investigating the democratization of physical practice and why it matters.
+I’m investigating the democratisation of physical practice and why it matters.
 You can find out more about how I’m doing over here.
-As a practicing animist-pagan, I have the privilege of knowing such pagan philosophers as Emma Restall Orr and Graham Harvey, and engaging with their debates on notions of honour, respect, personhood and other ethical issues affords me a different perspective on many yogic themes.
-I’ve taken in-depth courses in permaculture, natural seasonal rhythms, folklore, and years of close study in both shamanic practice and druidic pathwork.
+As a practicing animist-pagan, I have the privilege of knowing such pagan philosophers as Emma Restall Orr and Graham Harvey.
+Engaging with their debates on notions of honour, respect, personhood and other ethical issues affords me a different perspective on many yogic themes.
+I’ve taken in-depth courses in permaculture, natural seasonal rhythms, folklore, and have years of close study in both shamanic practice and druidic pathwork.

 I try to live simply, modestly, and I’m a huge supporter of what has been called frugal hedonism

-So I volunteer on environmental and other projects – locally and with the occasional woofing holiday and work party.
+So I volunteer on environmental and other projects – locally and with the occasional wwoofing holiday and work party.
 I offer karma yoga at any community event I attend, when I can.
 I openly tithe a small percentage of my earnings from classes to a different charity each term.
 I try to live simply, modestly, and I’m a huge supporter of what has been called frugal hedonism – such things as long slow walks and hand spinning and campfires with friends.
-I’m concerned about, and engaged in debates on some of the more difficult aspects of the modern western yoga scene – the commercialization, the standardization, the quality of training and how we support newly qualified teachers (often we don’t).
+I’m concerned about, and engaged in debates on some of the more difficult aspects of the modern western yoga scene – the commercialisation, the standardisation, the quality of training, how we support newly qualified teachers (often we don’t), and most recently the difficult topic of various kinds of abuse that happen within yoga teaching..

 I think students should not just be safe, they should feel safe – and feel in charge of their own health as much as possible.
 Above all you are already perfect, just as you are.
 It is my aim that we practice together, as an inclusive community, and I try my best to keep the costs of attending classes low enough that lower-income students can still attend.
 This means that my margins are low, and I rely on donations from those that can afford it, and on students who commit to paying in blocks as much as they can.